Statement on Corporate Governance Pursuant to Section 289a of the German Commercial Code

 A specific age limit could be an undesired criterion to exclude qualified members of the Executive Board or the Supervisory Board.

-The Company’s Supervisory Board will not specify any concrete objectives regarding its composition.
-Up to now, the Supervisory Board has exclusively based its proposals for the nomination of Supervisory Board members on the suitability of the candidates with the aim of creating a Supervisory Board whose members as a group possess the knowledge, skills and professional experience required to properly complete its tasks.
+The Company’s Supervisory Board will not specify any concrete objectives regarding its composition, nor has it prepared a profile of skills and expertise for the entire Supervisory Board.
+Up to now, the Supervisory Board has exclusively based its proposals for the nomination of Supervisory Board members on the suitability of the male and female candidates with the aim of creating a Supervisory Board whose members as a group possess the knowledge, skills and professional experience required to properly complete its tasks.
 The Supervisory Board firmly believes that this approach works, which is why it does not see any need to change this practice.
-In particular the fixing of a regular limit for the membership term, as introduced by the new version of the Code form May 5, 2015, is not intended, as the expertise of experiences Supervisory Board members shall be available to the Company.
-A pre-fixed limit of the maximum membership term does not appear to the Supervisory Board as appropriate especially as the relevant term of office for members of the Supervisory Board as laid down in the law and by-laws is giving a clear timeframe for the mandates.
-Since the Supervisory Board is not specifying any concrete objectives regarding its composition, consequently, the recommendations in Section 5.4.1 para 3 based on this can also not be followed.
+In particular, the Company does not intend to implement the recommendation to set a regular limit of length of membership because as a rule, the Company wishes to have access to the expertise of experienced Supervisory Board members as well.
+The Supervisory Board does not consider a predetermined limit for the maximum period of service appropriate, since the term of office for Supervisory Board members stipulated in the law and Articles of Incorporation provide for a reasonable period for Supervisory Board mandates.
+Since the Supervisory Board accordingly does not set specific targets regarding its composition and does not prepare a profile of skills and expertise, either, the recommendations in Section 5.4.1 para 3 can not be followed.
+For this reason, the Company also cannot follow the recommendations in Section 5.4.1 para 4, according to which proposals by the Supervisory Board to the General Meeting shall take these targets into account, while simultaneously aiming at fulfilling the overall profile of required skills and expertise of the Supervisory Board.
+The implementation status can therefore not be published in the Corporate Governance Report, either.

-In addition to fix compensation, the members of the Supervisory Board also receive performance-related compensation based on consolidated EBIT before taking into account the Supervisory Board’s variable compensation.
-The Company’s Articles of Incorporation thus do not expressly require orientation toward sustainable growth of the enterprise.
-The Company continues to believe that basing performance-related compensation on consolidated EBIT of the respective financial year is a sensible approach.
+In addition to fixed remuneration, the members of the Supervisory Board also receive performance-related remuneration based on consolidated EBIT before taking into account the Supervisory Board’s variable remuneration.
+The Company’s Articles of Incorporation thus do not expressly require a link to sustainable growth of the Company.
+The Company continues to believe that basing performance-related remuneration on consolidated EBIT of the respective financial year is a sensible approach, because due to the nature of its business, deliberate deferrals of expenses and income are hardly possible.
 Consolidated EBIT is a key performance indicator.
-Furthermore, no generally accepted model for basing the compensation of Supervisory Board members on a company’s sustainable development has established itself in the capital markets to date.
+Furthermore, no generally accepted model for basing the remuneration of Supervisory Board members on a company’s sustainable development has established itself in the capital markets to date.
 For the time being, the Company will continue to monitor the situation.

-The Company believes that a separate discussion of the reports is not necessary because the Supervisory Board is informed regularly of all relevant business transactions.
+The Company believes that a separate discussion of the reports is not necessary because the Supervisory Board is informed regularly of the business transactions.

 Compensation for the active members of the Supervisory Board in the 2016 financial year is presented in the 2016 annual report.